getmlcode/semanticSegmentationFCN/README.md

-# Semantic Segmentation Fully Convolutional Network
+# Semantic Segmentation
 This repository has framework for training, validation and inference of semantic segmentation models, but currenty it only supports FCN.
-I have used it to train FCN and detect road in a given scene using learnt model.
+I have used it to train Fully Convolutional Network and detect road in a given scene using learnt model.

 Developed using Tensorflow.